LIFEHUBBER

 What appears notable

-Based on the official repository, the main point of interest is the combination of HTML-native composition, deterministic rendering, and deliberate support for agents through skills, plugin surfaces, and prompting examples.
+Based on the official repository, what readers may want to notice is the combination of HTML-native composition, deterministic rendering, and deliberate support for agents through skills, plugin surfaces, and prompting examples.

 Before using